7 Top NLP Libraries For NLP Development

 Gensim is an open-source Python library for natural language processing (NLP) and topic modeling.

-It was developed by Radim Rehurek and is designed to efficiently extract semantic topics from large text collections.
+It was developed by Radim Rehurek and is designed to efficiently extract semantic topics from extensive text collections.

 Gensim is particularly well-suited for handling large corpora and for training models for topic modeling, document similarity analysis, and other NLP tasks.